 - Contracting with a contiguous public school district to transport to a non-public school located within that contiguous school district.

 - The district decides which option to use.

 - Parents cannot file for reimbursement if the district is providing transportation via any of the other 3 options besides reimbursement.

 - Eligible families may only file a claim for up to three family members who attend elementary and middle school, and one family member who attends high school (Iowa Code 285.1(3)).

 - Eligible families who transport over 4 miles, are entitled to one supplemental mileage payment per family, per claim period.

-- Both the reimbursement amount and the supplemental mileage amount are determined by the Department of Education using a formula that incorporates the previous year’s statewide average per pupil transportation cost (Iowa Code section 285.1(3) & Iowa Code section 285.3(1)).
+- Both the reimbursement amount and the supplemental mileage amount are determined by the Department using a formula that incorporates the previous year’s statewide average per pupil transportation cost (Iowa Code 285.1(3) and Iowa Code 285.3(1)).

 - Regardless of where the non-public school is located, either within or without the resident district, if the family is eligible and the district chooses to utilize the transportation reimbursement provision, a claim may be filed.

 - Districts who provide non-public transportation using their own buses or by contracting are also eligible to file a claim for transportation reimbursement.